truenas/charts/library/ix-dev/community/homebridge/README.md

 > For more advanced users, you can attach an external interface and update Homebridge
 > configuration file, to use the external interface for mDNS.

+When hostNetwork is enabled, NodePort service will switch to ClusterIP to avoid port conflicts.

 ## To disable mDNS in TrueNAS SCALE.

 Navigate to **Network** -> **Global Configuration** -> **Settings**